Table of Contents [+/-]

 When you must move information over a network in a secure fashion, an unencrypted connection is unacceptable.
 To make any kind of data unreadable, use encryption.
 Encryption algorithms must include security elements to resist many kinds of known attacks such as changing the order of encrypted messages or replaying data twice.

 MySQL supports encrypted connections between clients and the server using the TLS (Transport Layer Security) protocol.
-TLS is sometimes referred to as SSL (Secure Sockets Layer) but MySQL does not actually use the SSL protocol for encrypted connections because its encryption is weak (see Section 5.2, “Encrypted Connection Protocols and Ciphers”).
+TLS is sometimes referred to as SSL (Secure Sockets Layer) but MySQL does not actually use the SSL protocol for encrypted connections because its encryption is weak (see Section 5.2, “Encrypted Connection TLS Protocols and Ciphers”).

 TLS uses encryption algorithms to ensure that data received over a public network can be trusted.
 It has mechanisms to detect data change, loss, or replay.
 TLS also incorporates algorithms that provide identity verification using the X.509 standard.